Haitau1996/MD-Notes/ComputerSystem/CSAPP/CSAPP.Mooc.md

 #### Cache 性能测量
 * Miss Rate
-  * Frac;on of memory references not found in cache (misses / accesses)= 1 – hit rate
+  * Fraction of memory references not found in cache (misses / accesses)= 1 – hit rate
   * Typical numbers (in percentages):
     * 3-­‐10% for L1
     * can be quite small (e.g., < 1%) for L2, depending on size, etc.
 * Hit Time
   * Time to deliver a line in the cache to the processor
-    * includes ;me to determine whether the line is in the cache
+    * includes time to determine whether the line is in the cache
   * Typical numbers:
     * 4 clock cycle for L1
     * 10 clock cycles for L2